KonnorRogers/getting-started-with-rails-6/README.md

 ## Getting started

-Make sure you set appropriate environment values in the `.env` file.
+Make sure you set appropriate environment values in the `docker-compose.yml` file.
 If you are on Mac or Windows, do not worry about `USER_ID` & `GROUP_ID` variables